 How Do You Get Chlorine Residue Out of Hair?

-If you’ve ever gone for a swim in a chlorinated pool, you know that your hair can feel dry and brittle afterwards.
+If you’ve ever gone for a swim in a chlorinated pool, you know that your hair can feel dry and brittle afterward.
 Chlorine is a powerful disinfectant that’s used to kill bacteria and other harmful microorganisms in water, but it can also strip away the natural oils that keep your hair healthy.
 Fortunately, there are a few things you can do to get rid of chlorine residue and restore your hair’s natural moisture balance.

 Start by rinsing your hair with clean water as soon as you get out of the pool.
 This will help remove some of the chlorine before it has a chance to dry on your hair.
 You can also use a clarifying shampoo or apple cider vinegar to help remove any remaining chlorine.